I fell off for a while whilst I was struggling with IBS. To manage it my doctor had me on a low FODMAP diet where legumes are not allowed.

-Black tea with almond/soy/cows milk (or herbal tea e.g. peppermint)
+Black tea with almond milk (or herbal tea e.g. peppermint)

-This meal has healthy carbohydrate in the bread, good fat in the avocado, protein in the eggs, part of your daily dairy requirement in the tea and a touch of flavour with the tomatoes.
+This meal has complex carbohydrates in the bread, healthy fat in the avocado, protein in the eggs, and vitamin C, potassium and magnesium in the baby spinach.

-To avoid getting tired of having the SAME meal every day (I change my mind about what I like, like my underwear), mix the meal up by replacing the egg with 50g of fish, such as tuna, trout or cooked salmon.
-Or, you can try different breads such as wholemeal, rye or sourdough.
-Or, if you are feeling like a bit more flavour you can add some mushrooms or a small piece of grilled haloumi or tasty cheese.
+To avoid getting tired of having the SAME meal every day, mix the meal up by replacing the egg with 50g of fish, such as tuna, trout or cooked salmon.
+Or, you can try different types of bread such as wholemeal, rye or sourdough.
 It’s up to you!